JoeyMckenzie/joeymckenzie.tech/content/2023/rust-aws-lambda-and-office-quotes.md

 Back from a hard fought battle against writer's block, I've been looking for a way to convince my boss to let me use Rust at work.
-Most of our infrastructure is on AWS (:surprised-pikachu-face:) and I've been writing a lot of new system features designed to run serverlessly with things like Lambda, Step Functions, SQS, SNS, and all the other band members we know and love.
+Most of our infrastructure is on AWS (_surprised pikachu face_) and I've been writing a lot of new system features designed to run serverlessly with things like Lambda, Step Functions, SQS, SNS, and all the other band members we know and love.
 We're a .NET shop, so moving to Rust wouldn't exactly be an overnight transition, nor would I want to force my zealotry